ED: The following ‘Chicago Seven’ 1978 chapters

 “Uh, yeah, sure…” I surveyed the cab pool for movement, glancing Chicago’s sprawling downtown skyline in the distant background.

-“So I’m still getting re-acclimated, but have been moving things along on this end.
-I’ve already signed up for a pottery program Skokie’s got going, and am even thinking about grad school myself—like, earning a teaching certificate…”
+“So I’m still getting re-acclimated, but I’ve already signed up for a pottery program Skokie’s got going, and am even thinking about grad school myself—like, earning a teaching certificate…”

-“Right…grad school,” I flagged, as I noted some drivers shuffling about in the forward cab rows.
+“Right…grad school,” I flagged, noting some drivers shuffling about in the forward cab rows.

 “You’ve got to get over that CU mix-up,” she girded me.
 “We’re here now, so let’s persevere, Kenny.
 “Maybe you actually can apply to Circle, Loyola, even the University of Chicago—why not?
 You know I’m behind you 100%.”

 “How about Northwestern then?
 We could get a place in Evanston, or Lakeview,” she chirped, firming her stance, ‘Have You Ever Been Mellow’ playing in the background.
-“In the meantime, don’t be hacking away at the money thing.
-Just settle down, pull yourself together and we can start looking for real jobs…what are you doing down south there, anyway?”
+“In the meantime, just settle down, pull yourself together and we can start looking for real jobs…what are you doing down south there, anyway?”

-“Well, actually I’m sorta hung up out here at O’Hare right now,” I shifted, spotting the first several rows scrambling to their cabs like rallye crews once the PA dispatcher shouted, ‘Grimeballs, start your engines’.
+“Well, actually I’m sorta hung up out here at O’Hare right now,” I spotted the first several rows scrambling to their cabs like rallye crews.
 “Ooof, gotta split, Moon, it’s go time…they’re honking after me already…”

 “Just get up to Skokie soon as you can, okay?
 We’ve got planning to do, some major decisions to make.
-Oh, and one more thing that does bother me a tad, Kenny—it looks like I’m running a little bit late…”
+Oh, and one more thing Kenny—it looks like I’m running a little bit late…”

-When our wave finally came across the PA, I wound around O’Hare’s lower arrival level, pulling into the cab line for Continental and TWA, quickly snatching a fare from the long steel and glass terminal for the city’s near North Side, thankfully avoiding a measly short-haul to Schiller Park.
+With our wave finally called, I wound around O’Hare’s lower arrival level, pulling into the cab line for Continental and TWA, quickly snatching a fare from the long steel and glass terminal for the city’s near North Side, thankfully avoiding a measly short-haul to Schiller Park.
 Head clogged with Moon’s little afterthought, I was in no mood for music or tip-sowing patter.

 So I swiftly, quite silently delivered a middle-aged pharmaceutical rep just back from Omaha to her cottage apartment on Blackhawk; much throat clearing betwixt Harwood Heights and Irving Park, tired sighing between Diversey and a Milwaukee Avenue traffic detour—yielding a piqued fare, an off-peak gratuity.
 Fair enough, what with my brooding incivility, the trip did at least bring me back to my steady cab gravitation from grim South Side estrangement toward Chicago’s regenerating North Side.
-Namely all the way Uptown, where Goldblatt’s once anchored the Wilson Avenue district, Chaplin made movies, the Aragon Ballroom stepped so lively and Valentines were delivered with tough Tommy love.
+Namely all the way Uptown, where Chaplin once made movies, the Aragon Ballroom stepped so lively for my parents and Valentines were delivered with tough Tommy love.

 I rebounded in kind, jotting as I went, redistributing fares from River North to Rogers Park, filling my trip sheet with downtowns from Uptown, shopping jags from Lincoln Park to the Loop, skanky pick-ups outside Upper Broadway meat markets, swanky Lake Point Tower shuttles to the tangle of high-octane traffic, the sumptuous showrooms along the Magnificent Mile.